 2. Limits access to the bank you use

-Public Wi-Fi places are always the target for attackers, and when you connect there, your HTTPS might help prevent attacks but it won’t prevent them from seeing the websites that you’re in – they’ll see the bank that you use and can use such information for more phishing attacks.
-A VPN encrypts your connection and routes it through the VPN server and attackers will only see the IP address of your VPN server and not the app or website you use.
+Public Wi-Fi places are always the target for attackers, and when you connect there, your HTTPS might help prevent attacks, but it won’t prevent them from seeing the websites that you’re in – they’ll see the bank that you use and can use such information for more phishing attacks.
+A VPN encrypts your connection and routes it through the VPN server; attackers will only see the IP address of your VPN server and not the app or website you use.

 3. Access to your banking app on the go

-Most banking apps will deny you access given that they don’t expect login attempts from an IP address that’s outside your country.
-However, a VPN will help you to bypass such restrictions as they’ll only see the IP address of the VPN server that you’ll be connected to.
-Therefore, if you connect to a VPN server that’s in your home country, your banking app will think you’re still there.
+Most banking apps will deny you access because they don’t expect login attempts from an IP address outside your country.
+However, a VPN will help you bypass such restrictions as they’ll only see the IP address of the VPN server you’ll be connected to.
+Therefore, if you connect to a VPN server in your home country, your banking app will think you’re still there.

 The best VPN for online banking

-Take note that when connected to a VPN, it replaces your ISP and hence takes care of all your internet connection, which means that it will be able to see all your online activities.
+Take note that when connected to a VPN, it replaces your ISP and hence takes care of all your internet connection, which means that it can see all your online activities.
 Therefore, if you use an untrustworthy VPN, it’s even worse than not using the VPN in the first place.
-Therefore, before installing any VPN, ensure that you’re satisfied that it offers exactly what it claims.
+Therefore, before installing any VPN, ensure you’re satisfied that it offers precisely what it claims.

 When a VPN won’t help

 There’s no denying that a VPN is an excellent privacy tool for your online banking activities.
-However, there are scenarios when a VPN won’t be of any help.
+However, there are scenarios when a VPN won’t help.
 So, what are such occasions?

-• When you use weak passwords and then your data gets leaked
+- When you use weak passwords, your data gets leaked

 Conclusion

 While using a VPN makes online banking secure, you should also ensure that you practice safe online behavior.
-It’s not impossible for your bank to tell that you’re using a VPN, and some might even block the connection or ask you to confirm your identity.
-These are just some of the matters to look at but it’s a good list of things to start with.
+Your bank can tell that you’re using a VPN; some might even block the connection or ask you to confirm your identity.
+These are just some of the matters to look at, but it’s a good list of things to start with.

 Photo credit: The feature image is symbolic and has been done by Christopher Isak with Midjourney for TechAcute.